- The Buckeye Osteopathic Physician

 Attention Advertisers: Click here for the Buckeye Rate Card and contact information for the advertising sales rep. To subscribe to the magazine or obtain information about other advertising opportunities, call the OOA Office at 1-800-234-4848.

-The OOA also distributes the OSTEOFACTS to its members every other week.
+The OOA distributes the OSTEOFACTS to its members by e-mail every other week.
 The newsletter provides up-to-the minute medical news, legislative alerts, reminders of important deadlines, legal advisories and more.
-OOA members may receive the publication via fax or e-mail.
-The e-mail version includes links and other online resources.
-Click here to see a SAMPLE.
+Members can view the OSTEOFACTS archive by logging in to the "Members Only" section.
+Click here to see a Read a sample.

 A Second Voice, A Century of Osteopathic Medicine in Ohio

-Doctors of osteopathy today practice side by side with medical doctors, employing the same diagnostic and curative tools of scientific medicine, with a difference.
+Doctors of osteopathic medicine today practice side by side with allopathic doctors, employing the same diagnostic and curative tools of scientific medicine, with a difference.
 A Second Voice: A Century of Osteopathic Medicine in Ohio is the story of that difference.
 Focusing on the historical experience of a pivotal midwestern state, author Carol Poh Miller illuminates struggles common to osteopathic medicine nationwide as it fought to secure its place in American healthcare.

 Written in conjunction with the 100th anniversary of the Ohio Osteopathic Association, A Second Voice traces the origins and growth of the profession in Ohio.
 It recounts the early legal battles, the establishment of separate osteopathic hospitals, and the hard-fought campaigns to win equal practice rights and to build a state college of osteopathic medicine.
 Finally, it reconsiders the notorious murder trial of Cleveland osteopathic physician Sam Sheppard in the context of his family's contributions to the osteopathic profession and a prosecution that, evidence has shown, fingered the wrong man.